Head of Content

 Understanding the risks associated with non-regulated mortgages and having the necessary protection in place is crucial to minimise potential losses.
 This may involve taking out insurance or developing a contingency plan to protect against unforeseen circumstances.

-To mitigate these risks, it is highly recommended that borrowers exercise due diligence and seek professional advice when considering a non-regulated mortgage.
-This assistance can help borrowers understand the potential risks involved and ensure they have the necessary protection in place.
+To mitigate these risks, it is highly recommended that borrowers exercise due diligence and seek advice when considering a non-regulated mortgage.
+This can help borrowers understand the potential risks and ensure they have the necessary protection in place.

-Equity release products, unlike non-regulated mortgages, are subject to FCA regulation in the UK.
+Equity release products, unlike non-regulated mortgages, are FCA-regulated in the UK.

 The FCA ensures that equity release firms take reasonable steps to guarantee that any equity release products they recommend are suitable for their clients.
 This regulation provides an added layer of security and transparency in the equity release process.